squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 [the Insiders repository]: https://github.com/squidfunk/mkdocs-material-insiders/
 [terms of the Insiders program]: http://localhost:8000/mkdocs-material/insiders/faq/sponsoring/#licensing

-## Set up a development environment
+### Setting up a development environment

-From this point onwards, please follow the [instructions for seting up the development environment].
+From this point onwards, please follow the [instructions for setting up the development environment].

 [instructions for setting up the development environment]: ../customization.md#environment-setup

-## Making changes
+### Making changes

 When you make changes to the code or the documentation please follow the established style used in the project.
 Doing so increases readability and